The Diviner's Legacy Series

 Hello!
-If you have found this page, it means you either missed out on the first book of The Diviner's Legacy series and either don't plan to read it or you don't mind spoilers.
-This is also a great place to be if you read the book, but need a little refresher course on what happened.
+If you have found this page, it means you either missed out on the first and/or second book of The Diviner's Legacy series and either don't plan to read it or you don't mind spoilers.
+This is also a great place to be if you read the books, but need a little refresher course on what happened.

-To begin, you can click "Watch Video" to hear and see a recap of what occurred in When the Divine Are Dead.
-If you prefer reading, below is a summary of what you may have missed.
+To begin, you can watch the video to hear and see a recap of what occurred in When the Divine Are Dead (Book One).
+If you prefer reading, below is a summary of both books to read what you may have missed.

 When the Divine Are Dead

 Hi!
 I'm E.K.
 Barnes and here's what you missed in When the Divine Are Dead.